I think trading high-volume penny stocks is the best way to grow a small account.

 - 3 How to Choose High-Volume Penny Stocks to Trade

-- 4 2020 High-Volume Penny Stocks Watchlist
+- 4 2021 High-Volume Penny Stocks Watchlist

-- 5 Conclusion
+- 13 Conclusion

 What Are High-Volume Penny Stocks?

 All this action can mean traders and investors jump to buy.
-A stock that normally trades 100K shares a day starts to come to life.

-When you see the volume picking up to 200K, 500K, or even 1 million shares — that’s a sign something’s up.
+When you see the volume picking up to 200,000, 500,000, or even one million shares — that’s a sign something’s up.

 Dollar volume matters too.
 One million shares of 1 cent stock is only $10,000.
 I never want my order to be more than 1% of the overall volume.